-Each data subject shall have the right granted by the European legislator to obtain from the controller free information about his or her personal data stored at any time and a copy of this information.
-Furthermore, the European directives and regulations grant the data subject access to the following information:
+Any person concerned by the processing of personal data has the right granted by the European Directive and Regulation to obtain at any time from the controller, free of charge, information about the personal data stored about him or her and a copy of that information.
+In addition, the European Directive and Regulation Body has granted the data subject access to the following information:

-Furthermore, the data subject shall have a right to obtain information as to whether personal data are transferred to a third country or to an international organisation.
-Where this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.
+Furthermore, the data subject shall have the right to obtain information as to whether personal data have been transferred to a third country or to an international organisation.
+If this is the case, the data subject shall also have the right to obtain information on the appropriate safeguards in relation to the transfer.

 c) Right to rectification

-If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact any employee of the controller.
+If a data subject wishes to exercise this right of rectification, he or she may, at any time, contact any employee of the controller.

-d) Right to erasure (Right to be forgotten)
+d) Right to erasure (right to be forgotten)

-Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary:
+Any person concerned by the processing of personal data has the right, granted by the European Directive and Regulation, to obtain from the controller the erasure without delay of personal data concerning him or her, where one of the following grounds applies and insofar as the processing is not necessary:

-e) Right of restriction of processing
+e) Right to restriction of processing

-Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:
+Any person concerned by the processing of personal data has the right, granted by the European Directive and Regulation, to obtain from the controller the restriction of processing if one of the following conditions is met:

 f) Right to data portability

-Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
-He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Any data subject concerned by the processing of personal data has the right, granted by the European Directive and Regulation, to obtain personal data concerning him or her, which has been provided by the data subject to a controller, in a structured, commonly used and machine-readable format.
+The data subject shall also have the right to transmit such data to another controller without hindrance from the controller to whom the personal data have been provided, provided that the processing is based on consent pursuant to Article 6(1)(a) of the GDPR or Article 9(2)(a) of the GDPR or on a contract pursuant to Article 6(1)(b) of the GDPR and the processing is carried out by automated means, unless the processing is necessary for the performance of a task carried out by the controller.

-Furthermore, in exercising his or her right to data portability pursuant to Article 20 (1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.
+Furthermore, when exercising the right to data portability pursuant to Article 20 (1) of the GDPR, the data subject shall have the right to obtain that the personal data be directly transferred from one controller to another controller, where technically feasible and provided that this does not adversely affect the rights and freedoms of other persons.